Zero impact expedition 2025 - sustainable slow travel

 • Long off-grid volunteer phases

 Considering the total distance traveled in 2025, the data reveals how much an individual carbon footprint can be reduced through slow, non-flight travel.
-Even across continents, emissions remained comparatively low per kilometer — until systemic limits, not personal choices, ultimately set the boundary.
+Even across continents, emissions remained comparatively low per kilometer — until systemic limits ultimately set the boundary, and my personal choice to move on instead of spending the Winter until April in Alaska,

 Follow my journey